-Gilead has other spend sources which are also defined as Indirect Spend such as payroll payments, which must be paid to HCPs via the country payroll system to ensure that the correct taxes are paid locally and / or to ensure that the local tax authorities are aware of the payment.
+In Poland honoraria must be paid to HCPs via the country payroll system to ensure that the correct taxes are paid.

 5.3.
 ToV Dates

 The date recorded against each ToV determines the ToV reporting period.
 The ToV date recorded by Gilead is the payment date except for the following instances: